How do you reduce user errors and improve the product user experience?

 User Errors Due to Device Size and Behavior Expectations

-According to Mckinsey, The pandemic has sped up digital transformation by several years.
+According to Mckinsey, the pandemic has sped up digital transformation for several years.
 Your customers use Apple, Google, and Netflix applications that look good and delight in user experience.
 Top-rated applications set up high expectations on usability.
-When your apps don't meet the customers' expectations, user errors occur.
+User errors occur when your apps don’t meet the customers’ expectations.
 There are two essential things to consider: The size of the device and the behavior that comes with it.

 Map Customer Journey to Learn Customer Behavior

-Product managers have to map the customer journey to understand what led them to use the app or visit the website.
+Product managers must map the customer journey to understand what led them to use the app or visit the website.
 Analyzing that will help plan for product design to address their pain points, frustrations, and motivations.
-Depending on how users intend to use the application, product managers may have to target specific device sizes, i.e., tablet or smartphone, PC, or larger screen.
-For example, if the target user may primarily sit but occasionally walk around with the device, a tablet is suitable.
-So the app needs to be designed for tablet size.
-If the phone app uses the same UI, the information displayed may be too small for a smartphone, and users may inadvertently tap on something they didn't intend.
+Product managers may have to target specific device sizes, i.e., tablet or smartphone, PC, or larger screen, depending on how users intend to use the application.
+For example, a tablet is suitable if the target user may primarily sit but occasionally walk around with the device.
+So, the app needs to be designed for tablet size.
+If the phone app uses the same UI, the information displayed may be too small for a smartphone, and users may inadvertently tap on something they didn’t intend.

-For use cases where users may always be on the go, the app or the website needs to work well on a smartphone.
-Design each task to specific to users' goals and show only the necessary information.
+The app or website must work well on a smartphone for use cases where users may always be on the go.
+Design each task to be specific to users’ goals and show only the necessary information.
 For instance, as mentioned previously in interactive design (link), 49% of mobile users use their thumbs.
 They use their thumbs to interact with smartphones.
 This user behavior means users focus more on the natural touch zones (the bottom screen) and ease of reach.
 They expect frequently used click-to-actions at the bottom, where it is easy for thumbs to reach.
-While designing a wireframe that reflects these behaviors is essential for retaining users.
+Designing a wireframe that reflects these behaviors is essential for retaining users.

-Using the right size and understanding the correct behavior can benefit a product's results greatly.
+Using the right size and understanding the correct behavior can significantly benefit a product’s results.
 It ensures placement and arrangement will be easy.
 Users will be able to acknowledge that product developers are considering users.
-As a result, navigation will be more straightforward, and the product will gain users' trust.
+As a result, navigation will be more straightforward, and the product will gain users’ trust.

-Customers and Employees Benefit With The Right Size & Behavior
+Customers and Employees Benefit from the Right Size & Behavior

 Customers using the apps designed for their specific customer journey will often use the app, increasing engagement and NPS.
 Consumer usage is directly related to increased revenue and profits.
 On the employee-facing side, apps designed for their specific use case will improve their productivity and morale, reducing costs.